dennylslee/time-series-LSTM/README.md

 1. cosine-datagen.py for generating the time series for analysis
 2. cosine-RNN-LSTM.py for constructing the LSTM

 The LSTM is built on Keras framework.
+For some of best LSTM tutorial I have encontered, goes to [Colah's Blog](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) and [Shi Yan blog on understanding LSTM](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714)

 ## Time series generation